Two-Play/Crafty-Discord-bot/README.md

 #### Discord Bot

 You will need to create a new Discord bot and obtain a bot token.
 You can do this by following these steps:

+> [!IMPORTANT]
+> I don't know if the permissions are correct, but you can try it out.
+If it doesn't work, please let me know.
+    You can also use the "ALL" permission, but this is not recommended for security reasons.

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications)
 2. Click on "New Application"